 The US Centers for Disease Control and Prevention has expanded its definition of “close contact” to include individuals who spend 15 cumulative minutes within six feet of an individual infected with coronavirus (COVID-19) over a 24-hour period.

 A corporation whose only tie to California is its employees working remotely due to the stay-at-home order will not be considered to be doing business in the state.
-Similarly, South Carolina has extended its coronavirus (COVID-19) relief period to employers through December 31, 2020.
+Similarly, South Carolina has extended its coronavirus (COVID-19) relief period to employers through June 30, 2021.

 The Equal Employment Opportunity Commission (EEOC) issued a Notice of Proposed Rulemaking (NPRM) on October 9 to amend its procedural rules regarding the conciliation process.
 EEOC is statutorily required to engage in the conciliation process whenever it finds reasonable cause to believe that discrimination has occurred, and it may not commence litigation prior to engaging in the conciliation process.